sys-admn/vpc-project/README.md

 ## Usage

 1. Clone the repository
-2. Update the variables in `terraform.tfvars` or use environment variables
+2. Update the variables in `terraform.tfvars` (create this file) or use environment variables
 3. Initialize Terraform:

 ```bash